rimantascode/MS3-cookbook/README.md

   - Testing responsiveness of the website **Am I Responsive**
 - [Figma](https://www.figma.com/)
   - used to make a mockup
 - All the labraries including the flask micro Framework have to installed.
-All of them ish listed in the requirements.txt, how to install please Deployment section.
+All of them is listed in the requirements.txt, how to install please Deployment section.

 ### Manual Testing